This recipe can be made with any sweet ripe figs like the black mission or green figs.

 makes 3 pints

-- Combine heavy cream, milk, cinnamon, cloves & cardamom seeds in a pot & heat on low-medium stirring constantly with a wooden spoon, scraping the sides.
+- Combine heavy cream, milk, cinnamon, cloves & cardamom seeds in a pot on low-medium heats stirring constantly with a wooden spoon, scraping the sides.
 Wait until the mixture is hot, nearly to a boil.
+Turn off the heat.

-- Take the mixture off of the heat & immediately pour half of it into a bowl with the eggs & sugar.
+- Take the heavy cream mixture & pour half of it into a bowl with the eggs, sugar & salt.
 Stir to combine & pour that mixture back into the pot with the heated cream.
 Put back on a low-medium heat, stirring constantly.

-- The the mixture should feel thick, but won’t have much resistance.
+- The mixture should feel thick, but won’t have much resistance.
 Every now and then pull the spoon out of the mixture and see how the cream holds onto it.
 The mixture is adequately heated when it coats the spoon.
-Remove from the heat, add 1 tsp of cardamom & set aside.
-Strain.
+Remove from the heat & strain.
+Add ground cardamom.

-- Add the figs to ice cream base and chill the mixture for 2-3 hours or overnight.
+- Add the finely chopped figs to ice cream base and chill the mixture for 2-3 hours or overnight.

-- Add the mixture to ice cream maker* & churn for 20-30 minutes or until the machine stops.
+- Pour the ice cream base into the ice cream maker* & churn for 20-30 minutes or until the machine stops.